-This policy has been developed in support of equal opportunity in employment and education for all staff and students of ACU.
+This policy has been developed to support equal opportunity, diversity and gender equality in employment and education for all staff and students at ACU.

 2. Policy Statement

-Australian Catholic University wishes to foster and promote teaching research and scholarship in its widest and richest sense in accordance with Christian principles and traditions of the Church.
+Australian Catholic University seeks to foster and promote teaching, research and scholarship in its widest and richest sense in accordance with the principles and traditions of the Church.

 3. Policy Purpose